GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. figure:: /_images/GMT_pow.*
-   :width: 500 px
+   :width: 400 px
    :align: center

-   Exponential or power transformation of hBcoordinates.
+   Exponential or power transformation of x--coordinates.

 This projection uses :math:`u' = a u^b + c` and allows us to explore